 Unless stated otherwise, we make all payments to the policy owner.
-We make payments directly to the bank account chosen by the policy owner or their legal personal representative.
+We make payments directly to the New Zealand bank account chosen by the policy owner or their legal personal representative.
+If we agree to make payments to an overseas bank account, the policy owner or personal legal representative: will be responsible for any associated fees and charges.
 Payment is in New Zealand dollars.